 Our report will also compare Northern Ireland broadband take-up, coverage and speed, against those in the rest of the United Kingdom.

-We expect to publish our report Autumn 2019.
+We aim to publish this report in Autumn 2021.